vim-advent-calendar/vimways.org/content/2019/personal-notetaking-in-vim/index.md

 searching, and reading notes are all the same thing.
 Efficiency.

-## Zettelkasten
+### Zettelkasten

+One more thing to discuss before we dive in - what is Zettelkasten?.
 Zettelkasten (German for "card index") is a method for personal knowledge management in which one uses many small atomic notes, linked to other such notes.
 The idea is that it forms a huge interconnected network of notes one can traverse and interact with.
 I came across this methodology a little while back and love the idea.
-I haven't yet spent the time to learn how to use it effectively, but I've started to use some of the ideas, including linking between notes and facilitating easy creation of notes.
+I haven't yet spent the time to really learn how to use it effectively, but I've started to use some of the ideas, including linking between notes and facilitating easy creation of notes.

 If you're interested to know more about Zettelkasten as a system, see [zettelkasten.de][zettelkasten] and/or web search for it.
 There are many good resources.

-### The tools

-The features required include:

-- easy creation of new notes
-- search
-- linking between notes
+What I described above is a horrendous simplification.

+## Let's get started!

+Ok, so now we have a methodology and Vim without any specific notes/wiki plugins.
+What do we do now?
+Let's work out the workflows involved.
+So we want:

+- Easy creation of new notes.
+It should be frictionless to create and start editing a new note at any time.
+More friction equals less motivation to write up a note.
+- Powerful options for search.
+Zettelkasten eschews hierarchy and taxonomy in favour of flexible search and...
+- linking between notes.
+We need to be able to create a network of small notes, where we can search to find an entry point, and then traverse notes to discover related ideas.

-#### Creating new notes
+### Creating notes

 Obviously I'll be editing a new note in Vim.
 There are two main places from where I want to be able to create a note: the shell and Vim itself.
-It must be as frictionless as possible to create new notes; any friction will dissuade me from bothering to take a note.
+It must be as frictionless as possible to create new notes; any friction will dissuade me from taking a note at once, and thoughts are fleeting.

-So, from inside Vim, I have a command to create a timestamped file in my notes
+So, from inside Vim, I have a command and function to create a timestamped file in my notes directory:
-directory:

 ```vim
 " .vim/plugin/local.vim